PensionBee/ddd-workshop/README.md

 - How would SQL databases compare with NoSQL databases for persisting entites (especially nested entities)?
 - What's the value of writing tests at this level?
 - How would you describe the tests written at this level (unit, integration, e2e, regression, acceptance)?
-- How could we write tests at this level, without actually interacting with any external infrastructure (DBs, APIs, etc.)?